Chavis Williams

 Chavis Williams (born July 10, 1989) is the head football coach of the Dora Bulldogs in Dora, Alabama and a former American football linebacker.
 He played college football at Alabama.

-High school career
+Early life

 Williams attended Dora High School, where he was ranked nationally by Scout.com as the No. 39 DE and No. 22 in Alabama entering college.
 Rated as a top 50 defensive linemen by Rivals.com.
 Selected first team All-State Class 4A by the Alabama Sports Writers Association.
 Finished second on his team with 123 tackles and added 11 sacks as a senior.
 Also played TE, posting 393 receiving yards and 6 touchdowns.
 Accumulated 81 tackles (averaging 9 per game) and 8 sacks as a junior.